Last updated: 15th December 2025

 User/End user: any person or organisation that accesses or uses any of our Platforms in any capacity, including (without limitation) Clients, Business Customers, Service Providers, Administrators, and any individual authorised to act on behalf of a Business Customer.

-Matchifi: our white label marketplace as a service platform, which connects Clients with a wider range of independent Service Providers (such as, but not limited to, coaches, mentors, or other professionals).
+Matchifi: our white label marketplace as a service platform, which connects Clients with independent Service Providers (such as, but not limited to, coaches, mentors, or other professionals).

 Paranimo: our mental‑health platform that matches qualified therapists with therapy clients.